kianniek/Let-Meowt-App/README.md

-# Connecting an ESP32 to an Android App via BLE: Let Meowt Door opening solution when the user comes close to the door
+# Connecting an ESP32 to an Android App via BLE (Bluetooth Low Energy): Let Meowt Door opening solution when the user comes close to the door

 ## Table of Contents
 1. [Introduction](#Introduction)